 - the very benefit of looking at both the ancient world and modern media through this lens.

-This event will involve a series of interactive talks and activities on numerous themes pertaining to the depiction of the ancient world in modern media – including issues of diversity, gender expectations and beauty ideals - hosted by researchers from Department of Classics and Ancient History at Warwick University, culminating in participants designing their own advertising campaign inspired by an aspect of ancient society.
-The day will get young people engaging with Classics and Ancient History in a way that is purposeful and feels strongly relevant to them – not just as students, but also as consumers of modern media, and as members of a diverse modern society.
+This event culminated in participants designing their own advertising campaign inspired by an aspect of ancient society.
+The day allowed young people to engage with Classics and Ancient History in a way that was purposeful and strongly relevant to them – not just as students, but also as consumers of modern media, and as members of a diverse modern society.